-Vermont Open Studio Weekend – Eastern Washington County Artists
+Vermont Open Studio Weekend – Central Vermont Artists

-Vermont’s 22nd Open Studio Weekend is just around the corner (October 4 & 5)!
-If you’re planning on visiting my studio (you know you are…), you can visit other great artists within a 20-ish minute drive of here.
+Vermont’s 5th Fall Open Studio Weekend is just a week away (October 3 & 4)!
+If you’re planning on visiting my studio (and why wouldn’t you?), you can visit other great artists within a 20-ish minute drive of here.

-There are 11 studios and galleries participating in eastern Washington County.
-Artists are offering exhibits and demonstrations of pottery, woodworking, painting, and more.
+There are 7 studios/galleries participating in the Central Vermont area.
+Artists are offering exhibits and demonstrations of pottery, ironwork, painting, etching, and more.

-I’ll be referring to studios by both name and number – the number refers to a listing in the purple 2014 Vermont Studio Tour Guide.
+I’ll be referring to studios by both name and number – the number refers to a listing in the red 2015 Vermont Studio Tour Guide.
 There are several ways to get your hands on a map:

 - Pick up a copy at Artisans Hand Craft Gallery at the intersection of State and Main Streets in Montpelier (they’re an official Regional Information Center)